BertBallast/screencopy/README.md

 But Rust is intended for system programming.
 So, is it suitable for end-user applications also?
 To answer that question, this project was started, using some available crates, e.g. epframe.rs for a grahic user interface.

 The answer: Yes, much is possible, but there are some unexpected drawbacks.

+NB: Comments in the code are im dutch, and also the names of most variables - However, in the near future it will be translated to englisch
+NB: 'Rust by example', the most accessible way to learn the language, has many small examples.
+This projects many aspects together.
+NB: in the directory 'release' you will find the compiled executable for Windows